DistributedCafe/DistributedCafeProject/docs/index.md

 ## WarehouseService documentation
 WarehouseService documentation can be found at this link: [WarehouseService documentation](./dokka/index.html)

+## Menu Service documentation
+Menu Service documentation can be found at this link: [Menu Service documentation](./typedoc/menu-service/index.html)

+## Orders Service documentation
+Orders Service documentation can be found at this link: [Orders Service documentation](./typedoc/orders-service/index.html)

 ## Server documentation
 Server documentation can be found at this link: [Server documentation](./typedoc/server/index.html)